arttuladhar/learn/content/Amazon Web Services/AWS_Certified_Solutions_Architect Course/01-AWS-Fundamentals.md

 ## Introduction to S3 - (Simple Storage Service)

 Simple Storage Service (S3) is a global object storage platfrom that can be used to store objects in the form of text files, photos, audio, movies, large binaries or other object types.

+## Introduction to Cloud Formation

+CloudFormation is an Infrasturcture as a Code (IaC) product, you can use to create, manage and remove infrastructure using JSON or YAML.

+{{% notice note %}}
+CloudFormation is effective if you frequently deploy the same infrastructure or you require guarantted consistent configuration
+{{% /notice %}}